How to Paint a Rainy Day Watercolor — Wet-on-Wet Technique for Beginners

 Specifically, the relationship between how wet the paper is and how wet the paint on your brush is.
 This relationship has three states:

-1. Too much water on paper, too much on brush The paint spreads everywhere.
-You lose all control.
-The color diffuses so much it becomes pale and flat.
-This is why beginners' skies go grey and watery even when they mixed a strong blue.
+Too much water on paper, too much on brush: The paint spreads everywhere.
+Colour diffuses so much it becomes pale and flat.
+This is why beginners' skies go grey and watery even with a strong blue mixed.

-2. Too little water on paper (or paper already drying) The brush drags.
-The paint sits where you put it instead of spreading.
-If you try to add more paint into a wash that is half-dry, you get a bloom — a hard-edged explosion of new pigment pushing the old pigment outward.
+Too little water on paper, or paper already drying: The brush drags.
+Paint sits where you put it instead of spreading.
+If you add more paint into a wash that is half-dry, you get a bloom — a hard-edged explosion of new pigment pushing the old pigment outward.
 This is the most common and most heartbreaking mistake in watercolor.
-I have done it hundreds of times.

-3. The right balance — paper shiny-wet, brush loaded but not dripping Paint spreads smoothly.
+The right balance — paper shiny-wet, brush loaded but not dripping: Paint spreads smoothly.
 Edges soften where you want them soft.
-You can drop in a second color and watch them blend without fighting each other.
-This is the state you are aiming for.
+A second colour dropped in blends without fighting.
+This is the state you are always aiming for.

-The skill in wet-on-wet watercolor is learning to read the surface.
-You learn to see — from the way light catches the sheen of the wet paper — whether you are in state one, two, or three.
-This takes practice.
-There is no other way to develop it.
+The skill in wet-on-wet is learning to read the surface.
+You learn to see — from the way light catches the sheen of wet paper — which state you are in.
+This is developed through practice.
+There is no other way.

-Why Monsoon Is the Perfect Subject to Learn This Technique
+Why Monsoon Is the Right Subject to Learn This Technique

 Most subjects punish wet-on-wet mistakes immediately.
 A flower painted wet-on-wet that goes wrong looks like a muddy stain.
 A portrait that bleeds has obvious problems.

 Monsoon landscapes are forgiving in a way most subjects are not.
-Because the subject itself is atmospheric and soft, the accidents that wet-on-wet produces — unexpected blooms, colors that drift where you didn't intend — often become the painting.
+Because the subject is atmospheric and soft, the accidents wet-on-wet produces — unexpected blooms, colors that drift — often become the painting.
 A bloom in a sky passage reads as a cloud.
-A color that drifted from the treeline into the sky reads as mist.
-This is the same logic used in the Nature series, where the mist at the base of The Hidden Fall was created by dropping wet pigment into a pre-wetted surface.
-Where the Light Waits was made partly this way.
-The atmospheric quality in the sky didn't arrive from planning.
-It arrived from setting up the right conditions and then letting the pigment do what it does on wet paper.
+A colour that drifted from the treeline into the sky reads as mist.

-You do not need expensive materials for this exercise.
-A small sheet of watercolor paper (at least 200gsm, cotton if possible), a large and a medium round brush, and three colors: a grey-blue, raw umber or burnt sienna, and any green.
-That is genuinely enough for your first rainy day watercolor.
+You need very little for this exercise: a small sheet of watercolor paper (at least 200gsm, cotton if possible), a large and a medium round brush, and three colours — a grey-blue, raw umber or burnt sienna, and any green.
+That is enough for a first rainy day watercolor.

 Step 1 — Wet the paper

 Use a wide, clean brush and cover the sky area with plain water.
-You want the paper to be visibly wet — if you tilt it, you should see the light shift across the wet surface.
+The paper should be visibly wet — tilt it and you should see light shift across the wet surface.
 If there are dry patches, go back and wet them.

 Wait ten seconds.
 Tilt the paper slightly.
-If water runs freely, it is too wet.
-Blot with a dry brush or paper towel.
-If the sheen is disappearing, work quickly — you have a short window.
+If water runs freely, it is too wet — blot with a dry brush or paper towel.
+If the sheen is already disappearing, work quickly.

-This wetting step is the most important step.
-Everything else depends on getting this right.
+This wetting step is the most important.
+Everything else depends on getting it right.

 Step 2 — Drop in the sky

 Mix a loose, relatively dilute grey-blue.
-For monsoon skies, think: more grey than blue.
+For monsoon skies: more grey than blue.
 The sky during peak monsoon is not the bright blue of a clear day — it is a heavy, luminous silver-grey with blue undertones.

 Load your brush generously and touch it to the wet paper near the top of the sky area.
-Watch what happens.
 The paint should spread outward from where you touched, following the moisture in the paper.
 Do not push it.
 Let it go where it wants.

-Drop in a second touch of paint further down, a slightly different value — either lighter or darker.
+Drop in a second touch of paint slightly lower, a marginally different value.
 They will bleed into each other in the wet surface.
-This blending is the wet-on-wet technique working correctly.
+This is the technique working correctly.

 The critical rule: once you drop in paint, do not add more to the same area until it is completely dry.
 Every touch on a drying wash makes it worse without exception.